fbpx

 Have you ever thought about adding a fridge to your vehicle?
 You heard that right – ARB’s vehicle fridges give you the ability to refrigerate, freeze, or even both.
 No more digging through the ice to grab a drink at the bottom of the cooler.
 No more pit stops just to grab a bag of ice.
 Loose the ice, an ARB fridge is cooler than a cooler.

 Sandy carpet is a pain to deal with.
-An ARB compressor is a good way to blow off any sand that has accumulated to your feet, surf boards, and other gear before storing them back in your rig.
+An ARB Air Compressor is a good way to blow off any sand that has accumulated to your feet, surf boards, and other gear before storing them back in your rig.

-Hitting the car wash after the beach is critical.
-The salt from the ocean and sand from the beach can lead to rust if not accounted for.
+Hitting the car wash after the beach is critical as salt from the ocean and sand from the beach can lead to rust.
 In order to keep your car from turning into a rust bucket, wash the exterior and undercarriage immediately after every beach trip.